zkrana/zkrana/README.md

 ### 💡 Who Am I?

-I’m a passionate **Frontend Developer from Bangladesh 🇧🇩** who loves creating beautiful and scalable digital experiences.
+I’m a passionate **Developer from Bangladesh 🇧🇩** who loves creating beautiful and scalable digital experiences.

 My goal is to craft **fast, accessible, and elegant web applications** that solve real-world problems.